piqueserver/piqueserver/doc/architecture.rst

            ...

        return ScriptNameProtocol, ScriptNameConnection

+The application of these scripts is performed in a loop, ``apply_script`` always being called with the classes returned by the last invocation.
+This way, the final class created inherits from all extension classes.

 This is a terrible idea for a number of reasons, but just the way things work currently: